michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 ### Definition
 - n: an ethnic quality or affiliation resulting from racial or cultural ties
 ### Family
+- ethnicity: ethnicities+
-ethnicity: ethnicities+;ethnic: ethnical, ethnically, ethnicity, ethnics, multi-ethnic, multiethnic
+- ethnic: ethnical, ethnically, ethnicity, ethnics, multi-ethnic, multiethnic
 ### Examples
 - Lane said categorizing foods by ethnicity is commonplace in the restaurant industry.
 - This was a year in which vulgarity, divisiveness and exclusion won – a triumph for dystopian visions of race, nation and ethnicity.